squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

 6. Which layer manages the transmission of data cross physical link and is primarily concerned with physical addressing and the order delivery of frames?

-7. Which layer is used fo rreliable communication between end nodes over the networka nd provides mechanisms for estbalishing, maintaining, and terminating virutal circuits as-well-as controlling the flow of information?
+7. Which layer is used for reliable communication between end nodes over the network and provides mechanisms for establishing, maintaining, and terminating virtual circuits as-well-as controlling the flow of information?

 8. Which layer provides logical addressing that routers use for path determinations